hieplpvip/SidecarEnabler/README.md

 These identifiers are hardcoded in `/System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore`.

-SidecarUnlocker works by patching these identifiers so that they won't match any real devices (e.g. patching `iPad` to `iXad`, `MacBook` to `XacBook`).
+SidecarEnabler works by patching these identifiers so that they won't match any real devices (e.g. patching `iPad` to `iXad`, `MacBook` to `XacBook`).

 As the check is done only on macOS side, there's no need to patch iPadOS (i.e. jailbreaking is not required).

 ### Warnings

 Apple must have their reasons for disabling Sidecar on old devices (e.g. lack of HEVC encoder/decoders).
-SidecarUnlocker only disables the check.
+SidecarEnabler only disables the check.
 It doesn't workaround problems caused by incompatible hardware.

 If you have problems with Sidecar, [Duet Display](https://www.duetdisplay.com/) may be a better choice.